kubedb/cli/docs/guides/postgres/quickstart/rbac.md

 # RBAC Permissions for Postgres

-If RBAC is enabled in clusters, some Postgres specific RBAC permissions are required.
+If RBAC is enabled in clusters, some PostgreSQL specific RBAC permissions are required.

-These permissions are required for Leader Election process of Postgres clustering.
+These permissions are required for Leader Election process of PostgreSQL clustering.

 Here is the list of additional permissions required by StatefulSet of Postgres: